Change Point Detection in Precision Matrices with D-trace Loss: Synthetic Experiments

 For each setting, we draw one hundred batches of $T$ independent samples $\Xc_T$.
-For each batch, we apply Algorithm \ref{algo:ADMM} to solve \eqref{eq:D-tr-opt-prob} with some large $ \lambda_3 $ over a grid specified as $0.1,0.2,0.3,\ldots,1$ for $\lambda_1$ and $10,20, 30,\ldots,200$ for $\lambda_2$, and select the optimal pair $ (\lambda^\ast_1, \lambda^\ast_2) $ using the selection methods described in Subsection \ref{subsec:tuning-para}, which will be denoted by Method a, Method b and Method c hereafter.
-As a competing method, we also solve the Gaussian loss-based GFGL of \cite{Gibberd2017}\footnote{The Matlab code for GFGL is available on the corresponding journal website as Supplemental.} by selecting the optimal tuning parameters using the same strategies.
-For these two methods, we report the following metrics as performance measures: \begin{enumerate}[(i)] \item the number of breaks detected by the procedure denoted by $nb$. \item the Hausdorff distance $d_h =100\times \max\big(h(\widehat{T}_{\widehat{m}},\Tc^\ast_{m^\ast}),h(\Tc^\ast_{m^\ast},\widehat{T}_{\widehat{m}})\big)/T$, which serves as a measure of the estimation accuracy of the break dates. \item the $\text{F}_1$ score defined as $\text{F}_1=2\text{TP}/(2\text{TP}+\text{FN}+\text{FP})$, where $\text{TP}$ is the number of correctly estimated non-zero coefficients, $\text{FN}$ is the number of incorrectly estimated zero entries and $\text{FP}$ is the number of incorrectly estimated non-zero entries.
-The closer to $1$ the $\text{F}_1$ score is, the better. \item the accuracy defined as $ \acc = (\text{TP} + \text{TN}) / T $, where $ \text{TN} $ is the number of correctly estimated zero entries. \item the averaged mean squared error (MSE) $\sqrt{(p^2T)^{-1}\sum^{T}_{t=1}\|\widehat{\Theta}_t-\Theta^\ast_t\|^2_F}$ for precision accuracy. \end{enumerate} These metrics are averaged over the one hundred independent batches and are reported in Table \ref{Table_ER}, Table \ref{Table_iid} and Table \ref{Table_banded}.
-These simulated experiments have been run on an Intel(R) Xeon(R) Gold 6242R CPU@3.10GHz 3.09 GHz, 128 GB.
+For each batch, we apply Algorithm \ref{algo:ADMM} to solve \eqref{eq:D-tr-opt-prob} with some large $ \lambda_3 $ over a grid specified as $0.1,0.2,0.3,\ldots,1$ for $\lambda_1T$ and $10,20, 30,\ldots,200$ for $\lambda_2T$, and select the optimal pair $ (\lambda^\ast_1, \lambda^\ast_2) $ using the selection methods described in Section~\ref{sec:tuning-para}, which will be denoted by Method a, Method b and Method c hereafter.
+Specifically, Method a refers to the one that reveals the best performance of the estimator by minimizing or maximizing some performance measures, assuming we know the underground truth; Method b is the one minimizing the loss over some test sets; Method c selects the tuning parameters by minimizing BIC.
+As competing methods, we also solve the Gaussian loss-based GFGL of \cite{Gibberd2017}\footnote{The Matlab code for GFGL is available on the corresponding journal website as Supplemental.} by selecting the optimal tuning parameters using the same strategies, and apply the Threshold Block Fused Lasso (TBFL) of \cite{bai2024unified} with parameters set as the default parameters from their \texttt{R} package \texttt{LinearDetect}.\footnote{Archived at \url{https://cran.r-project.org/src/contrib/Archive/LinearDetect/}.} TBFL is a three-step procedure based on penalized multivariate regression, which can be employed as neighborhood selection and change point analysis for the Gaussian graphical model.
+Additionally, we compare GFDtL with three \rev{change point} detection-only algorithms: Binary Segmentation through Operator Norm (BSOP) and Wild Binary Segmentation through Independent Projection (WBSIP) of \cite{wang2021}, and Divide and Conquer Dynamic Programming (DCDP) of \cite{li2023dcdp}.
+For BSOP and WBSIP, since explicit tuning parameter selection procedures are not provided in~\cite{wang2021}, we use the parameters following their \texttt{R} package \texttt{changepoints};\footnote{Available at \url{https://cran.r-project.org/web/packages/changepoints/refman/changepoints.html}.} for DCDP, we set $\zeta = 0$ (as the precision matrix setting corresponds to $R = 0$ in their framework) and select $\gamma$ via the cross-validation procedure based on testing datasets.
+For GFDtL, GFGL and TBFL, we report the following five metrics as performance measures: \textbf{(i)} the number of \rev{change points} detected by the procedure denoted by $nb$; \textbf{(ii)} the Hausdorff distance $d_h =100\times \max\big(h(\widehat{T}_{\widehat{m}},\Tc^\ast_{m^\ast}),h(\Tc^\ast_{m^\ast},\widehat{T}_{\widehat{m}})\big)/T$, which serves as a measure of the estimation accuracy of the \rev{change points}; \textbf{(iii)} the $\text{F}_1$ score defined as $\text{F}_1=2\text{TP}/(2\text{TP}+\text{FN}+\text{FP})$, where $\text{TP}$ is the number of correctly estimated non-zero coefficients, $\text{FN}$ is the number of incorrectly estimated zero entries and $\text{FP}$ is the number of incorrectly estimated non-zero entries; \textbf{(iv)} the accuracy defined as $ \acc = (\text{TP} + \text{TN}) / T $, where $ \text{TN} $ is the number of correctly estimated zero entries; \textbf{(v)} the averaged mean squared error (MSE) $\sqrt{(p^2T)^{-1}\sum^{T}_{t=1}\|\widehat{\Theta}_t-\Theta^\ast_t\|^2_F}$.
+Since BSOP, WBSIP, and DCDP focus on detecting change points, we report the number of \rev{change points} ($nb$) and the Hausdorff distance ($d_h$) for these three methods.
+These metrics are averaged over the 100 independent batches and are reported in Table \ref{Table}.
+These experiments have been run on an Intel(R) Xeon(R) Gold 6242R CPU@3.10GHz 3.09 GHz, 128 GB.